JaeSim/CoinTradeMachine/README.md

 # CoinTradingBot
-For make simple, configurable and light Coin Trading Bot
+For make simple, configurable and light Coin Machine